SYSTRAN/seq2seq-attn/README.md

 depending on your data size, so you may want to break up the training data into different shards.
 * `srcvocabfile, targetvocabfile`: If working with a preset vocab, then including these paths will ignore the `srcvocabsize,targetvocabsize`.
+* `reusefeaturefile`: If working with a preset vocab for features, then including the prefix of the prefix dictionary path will ignore the vocab learn from corpus
 * `unkfilter`: Ignore sentences with too many UNK tokens.
 Can be an absolute count limit (if > 1) or a proportional limit (0 < unkfilter < 1).
 * `shuffle`: Shuffle sentences.